MoveUP announces support for decriminalization of sex work

 Over the next several months, MoveUP will work with different community groups including WAVAW Rape Crisis Centre to push forward actions in support of decriminalizing sex work in B.C. and Canada.

 “As a feminist and a union member, I know this is an important step forward in the relationship between sex workers and the labour movement,” said Felix Gilliland, WAVAW’s Inclusion Coordinator.
 “In order for union activists to advocate for all workers’ safety, we must insist upon the decriminalization of sex work and make it a priority in our organizing.
-I am proud to be part of MoveUP as we take this groundbreaking step and I think sex worker communities for working in solidarity with us.”
+I am proud to be part of MoveUP as we take this groundbreaking step and I thank sex worker communities for working in solidarity with us.”

 Supporters can visit MoveUPTogether.ca/safesexwork to sign a petition and receive updates.